opensourcecorp/oscar/README.md

 ![Github Actions](https://github.com/opensourcecorp/oscar/actions/workflows/main.yaml/badge.svg)
 <!-- badges: end -->

-`oscar` ("OpenSourceCorp Automation Runner") is a highly-opinionated, out-of-the-box task runner.
+`oscar` ("OpenSourceCorp Automation Runner") is a highly-opinionated, out-of-the-box task runner designed for use across OSC.
-Originally designed for use exclusively within [OpenSourceCorp's CI/CD subsystem](https://github.com/opensourcecorp/osc-infra/tree/main/cicd), it is perfectly usable outside of OSC as well.

-`oscar` is "highly-opinionated" in that `oscar` is designed to do each thing ***one single way***.
-No choosing what linters to run or how to configure them, no picking which annual flavor of Python or Nodejs packaging tool, etc. -- `oscar` is built to be ***the*** authoritative toolset for entire teams and their codebases.
+`oscar` is "highly-opinionated" in that it is designed to do each thing ***one single way***.
+No choosing what linters to run or how to configure them, no picking which annual flavor of Python or Nodejs packaging tool, no discrepancies in how to cut & deploy releases, etc. -- `oscar` is built to be ***the*** authoritative toolset for entire teams and their codebases.

-Under the hood, `oscar` uses the excellent [`mise`](https://mise.jdx.dev) quite heavily, and would like to thank the author & contributors for making something like `oscar` possible without a lot of wheel-reinvention.

-## How to use
+## Features

-Before getting started, note that `oscar` has a few host-system runtime dependencies.
-Some of these may someday be replaced natively in the future, but some are integral to how `oscar` works internally.

-* `bash` (version 4.4+)
-* `git`

 You run oscar by providing it a subcommand, such as `ci`.
 You can see the full available subcommand list via `oscar --help`.

-## Features

 | Feature                | `oscar` command | Details                            |
 | :--------------------- | :-------------- | :--------------------------------- |